LPF33/TypeScript/README.md

 -   #### pokedex : fetch data from poke.api and read it.
 -   #### sortAlgorithmen: Using classes and bubbleSort-Algorithmen to sort number-Arrays, string-Arrays and linked Lists.
 -   #### starwars: React-App, fetch StarWars-Data and use useQuery-Hook / usePaginatedQuery-Hook.
--   #### usermaps: Pin with Faker-package users/companies with fake coordinates to a Mapbox-map.
+-   #### usermaps: Set markers to specified coordinates on a Mapbox-Map with Faker-npm-package for some random fake users/companies.